Novaliches Cathedral: History

 On April 28, 1985, the parish was elevated into an archdiocesan shrine.
-Msgr.
-Limcaco retired in 2002 and Msgr.
-Jesus-Romulo Rañada, rector of San Carlos Seminary, was appointed by Cardinal Sin to become the second rector of the shrine.
-Msgr.
+Limcaco retired in 2002 and Jesus-Romulo Rañada, rector of San Carlos Seminary, was appointed by Cardinal Sin to become the second rector of the shrine.
 Rañada was installed in August 2002.

 Pope John Paul II decreed the establishment of a new local church that would comprise the northern area of Quezon City and north Caloocan.
-This gave birth to the Diocese of Novaliches, which was inaugurated on January 16, 2003.
-Most Rev. Teodoro Bacani, Jr., was appointed first bishop.
-Msgr.
+This gave birth to the Diocese of Novaliches, which was inaugurated on January 16, 2003; Teodoro Bacani Jr. was appointed first bishop.
 Rañada became the first rector of the cathedral.
 The Good Shepherd Archdiocesan Shrine was renamed the Cathedral Shrine and Parish of the Good Shepherd, or shortly, the Cathedral of Novaliches.

-The church itself is an architectural landmark in the area, with a striking facade consisting of tubular structures joined together to form a roof.
-The Ascension Chapel is to the left of the altar and is usually used for wakes and necrological services.
+The church is an architectural landmark in the area, with a striking facade consisting of tubular structures joined together to form a roof.
+The ascension chapel is to the left of the altar and is usually used for wakes and necrological services.
 A basement area is used for Parish Renewal Experience meetings and also holds choir records.
-The altar area was expanded and renovated in 2007 and features art-deco ornamentation, a first in the Philippines.
+The altar area was expanded and renovated in 2007 and features Art Deco ornamentation, a first in the Philippines.
 The crypt and sanctuary was also improved and expanded in the same year.
 Air-conditioning was installed in 2008.
 The Msgr.
 Fidelis Limcaco Hall is right beside the church and hosts concerts, receptions, and weekend markets.
 On the second floor of the Msgr.
 Fidelis Limcaco Hall are the Pastoral Offices of the Diocese of Novaliches.
+Limcaco commissioned the altar-tabernacle crafted by Eduardo Mutuc's pukpuk pilak.